 Happy fall!
 Well, is it even fall if you don’t have a pic in a pumpkin patch?
 Debatable.
 While we don’t have that consistent crisp fall weather, we do have a few good spots to throw on a scarf and pretend like we do!
 Check out these spots all over town that range from a no-frills pumpkin patch to fall festivals!

 If you’re looking for a full-on fall experience, this one’s your best bet.
 It’s about 45 minutes west of Houston, and will run you about $30 to “Dew it all.”
-It’s open all day on Saturdays and Sundays from Sept.
-28 to Nov.
-10. Activities include: corn maze, pumpkin patch, hay ride, southern foods, and even a biergarten.
+It’s open all day on Saturdays and Sundays up until Nov.
+15. Activities include: corn maze, pumpkin patch, hay ride, southern foods, and even a biergarten.

-Just abut 45 minutes out of town is Blessington Farms — the ultimate fall activities get away.
+Just about 45 minutes out of town is Blessington Farms — the ultimate fall activities get away.
 For $20, you get to do all the fall activities — hayride, pumpkin patch, etc. They especially have a lot of fun things for the kiddos.
-They are open 10 am to 5 pm every Saturday and Sunday, and they have seasonal activities — so this isn’t just a fall fun spot!
+They are open 10 am to 5 pm every Saturday and Sunday up until Nov.
+21 and they have seasonal activities — so this isn’t just a fall fun spot!

 This spot is in Hockley and, during the fall, is inundated with hay, pumpkins, and 85 scarecrows just….hanging out.
 The other ranch activities are also available.
-What’s cool about this spot is it’s open 7 days a week, so not just weekends!
-Tickets are $16 during the week and $20 on weekends.
+It’s open until Nov.
+1 , so not just weekends!
+Tickets are $11.48 on Fridays and $22.95 on weekends.

 Church Patches Around Town